EMDR and Brainspotting Therapy

 Location: Counseling in Round Rock and virtual counseling for Texas residents

-Insurances Accepted: Aetna (NO AETNA EAP), Blue Cross Blue Shield, Cigna/Evernorth (NO CIGNA EAP), Humana, Magellan, Moda, Multiplan/PHCS, Sendero, Scott and White, Partners Direct (starting 5-1-24), United Health Care (UMR, Optum, Oscar, Allsavers), Triwest-VA, Self pay $150
+Insurances Accepted: Aetna (No EAP), Blue Cross Blue Shield, Cigna/Evernorth (No EAP), Humana, Magellan, Moda, Multiplan/PHCS, Sendero, Scott and White, Partners Direct, United Health Care (UMR, Optum, Oscar, Allsavers), Triwest-VA, Self pay $150.
+We DO NOT accept Medicare or Medicaid.

 Expertise:Kids (8 yrs and older), Adults and Couples